-This Local plan was submitted for public comment in August 2023.
-In addition, The Gloucester County Board of Commissioners will also have received a copy of the Local Area Plan for review and comment.
+This plan was submitted for public comment in each of the seven (7) South Jersey Counties on or about February 28, 2023.
+In addition, each chief administrator in each of the seven counties will also have received a copy of the Regional Plan for review and comment.

-The public comment period will remain in place for 30 days, following which the Local Plan will be submitted to the State Employment and Training Commission, (SETC).
-Copies of the public notices provided by the county in the local newspaper(s) of record and proof of transmittal are found as follows:
+The public comment period will remain in place for 30 days, following which the Regional Plan will be submitted to the State Employment and Training Commission, (SETC).
+Copies of the public notices provided by each county in the local newspaper(s) of record and proof of transmittal are found as follows: